April 2018 inter-Korean summit: Dokdo desserts and Japanese culinary complaint

 On 24 April 2018, the Japanese Foreign Ministry protested to the Embassy of the Republic of Korea in the State of Japan, citing the appearance of desserts named "Dokdo" on the dinner menu that was to be used during the summit.
 Dokdo is the Korean name of a small island group, known as Takeshima in Japanese, that is midway between the Republic of Korea and Japan.
 It is the subject of a long-standing sovereignty dispute.
-The mango mousse desserts were accompanied by Korean-style decorations and a depiction of the Korean peninsula that included the islands.
+The mango mousse desserts were accompanied by Korean-style decorations and a depiction of the Korean Peninsula that included the islands.
 On 27 April 2018, Tarō Kōno, Japanese Minister of Foreign Affairs, said he felt it was unnecessary to have a "Dokdo" dessert and reiterated claims that the island group is a territory of Japan.
-Despite the complaint, the Dokdo desserts were served to both Moon Jae-in and Kim Jong-un during the summit.
+Despite the complaint, the Dokdo desserts were served to both Moon Jae-in and Kim Jong Un during the summit.
 Both men also personally cracked open their desserts with small mallets to symbolize a new relationship.

 Joint press conference and agreement

 In a joint press conference, Kim and Moon made a number of pledges regarding co-operation and peace.
-Notably, these included a pledge to work towards the denuclearization of the Korean peninsula, although Kim did not explicitly agree to give up the North's nuclear weapons.
+Notably, these included a pledge to work towards the denuclearization of the Korean Peninsula, although Kim did not explicitly agree to give up the North's nuclear weapons.
 The two leaders also agreed to convert the Korean Armistice Agreement into a full peace treaty later that year, formally ending the Korean War after 65 years.
 Additionally, they pledged to end "hostile activities" between their nations, resume reunion meetings for divided families, improve connections along their border, and cease propaganda broadcasts across the border.
 This agreement was known as the Panmunjom Declaration for Peace, Prosperity and Unification of the Korean Peninsula and was signed by both leaders in the South Korean border village of Panmunjom.

-The press conference was shown live on South Korean television; however, live coverage was not available in North Korea since the country's policy is to not broadcast live events involving its leader.

 As the press conference concluded, the two leaders pledged greater communication between themselves and planned for Moon to visit Pyongyang in late 2018.